How to Fix Misplaced Participial Phrases

 To improve your writing, you can learn to identify these types of phrases and correct them when they are out of place.
 The following video defines and identifies participial phrases.

-Author's note: The heading on the video that reads "participle phrases" is actually incorrect.
-Participle is the noun; participial is the adjective.
-Just as the term "preposition phrase" becomes "prepositional phrase," participial phrase is the preferred term.
+Author's notes: The heading on the video that reads "participle phrases" is actually incorrect.
+The word "participle" is a noun form; participial is the adjective for "phrase."
 The instructor corrects the spelling in the video.

 Examples of Misplaced Participial Phrases